 Take a Vitamin D Supplement

 As mentioned throughout this article, vitamin D supplementation has been shown to have many positive effects on both male and female fertility.
-Recent studies have also indicated that supplementing vitamin D can increase the chances of pregnancy in couples using fertility treatments .
-Other research suggests that vitamin D supplementation may be beneficial for metabolic, endocrine, and fertility aspects specifically for patients with PCOS .
-Taking supplements is the easiest and most effective way to ensure you are getting enough vitamin D.
+Other research suggests that vitamin D supplementation may be beneficial for metabolic, endocrine, and fertility aspects specifically for patients with PCOS.
+Taking supplements is the easiest and possibly the most effective way to ensure you are getting enough vitamin D.

 Choosing A Vitamin D Supplement